Een nieuw (en oeroud) perspectief

 That is a mouthful for a title but I would really like to say something about all of the above in what follows.

-I was inspired to write this post because of the habit of star-gazing we cultivate in our family, and because of earlier dialogues with several people here in NAAS on the nature of Spirit, on not living in the mind and on the nature of death.
+I was inspired to write this post because of the habit of star-gazing we cultivate in our family, and because of earlier dialogues with several people here in NAAS on the nature of spirit, on not living in the mind and on the nature of death.

 How we see those those issues is in my opinion related to how we experience our existence in the Universe and what we believe about the Universe.